JorgeSarricolea/Sweet-Fit-Cupons/server/docs/Prisma.md

 ### Migrations

-To perform migrations automatically, you can take a look at the script located within the Prisma folder:
+To perform migrations automatically, you can take a look at the script located within the **scripts** folder:

 [auto_migrate.sh](../scripts/auto_migrate.sh)